sklppr/memstore/README.md

 # result only includes Person items that fulfill the query
 ```

-You might also have to clean up the results of `collect`.
+You might also have to clean up the result of `collect` which currently doesn’t support type restriction.

 ```ruby
 store.collect(:age).reject(&:nil?)